 If you don't have an Instant Pot yet, the choices can seem overwhelming.
 There are so many different models, sizes, and features to choose from.
 What's the difference between the Instant Pot models?
-Which one is best for you?
-Here's what you need to know before purchasing your Instant Pot Ultra, Duo, or Lux.
+Which one is the best Instant Pot model for you?
+Here's what you need to know before purchasing your Instant Pot Ultra, Duo Plus, Duo or Duo Crisp.

 Did you know the Instant Pot is more than just an electric pressure cooker?
-It replaces several common kitchen appliances including a pressure cooker, slow cooker, rice cooker, yogurt maker (some models), and more!
-Use your Instant pot for sterilizing (some models), steaming, warming, searing, and sautéing.
-Saving space, time, and money while making paleo cooking faster and easier?
+It replaces several common kitchen appliances including a pressure cooker, slow cooker, rice cooker, and more!
+Depending on the model, you can use your Instant pot for cooking eggs, making yogurt, sterilizing, steaming, warming, searing, and sautéing—some even have a sous vide function.
+Saving space, time, and money while making cooking faster and easier?
 That’s a win in our house!

 This post contains some affiliate links for your convenience (which means if you choose to make a purchase I may earn a small commission at no additional cost to you).

 Every Instant Pot comes with a stainless steel food grade inner pot, with no chemical coating.
 You’ll enjoy a tri-ply bottom on the cooking pot for even heat distribution, as well as 10 safety mechanisms (11 on the Ultra) to provide reassurance and eliminate common errors that can be made with pressure cookers.
 I know many people are scared to use electric pressure cookers at first, so I like that Instant Pot has provided peace of mind with all of these extra safety measures.

 Instant Pot Duo vs Duo Plus vs Ultra

 Here are the top three models to consider when purchasing your Instant Pot.